Monarch Little League’s “Playing It Safe”

 Part B - Social Distancing:

-1. Players, coaches, umpires and, spectators should keep a minimum of 6 feet from each other.
+1. Players, coaches, umpires and spectators should attempt to maintain 6 feet of separation from those outside of one's household.
 This includes entering field complexes, warming up, watching games, and leaving field complexes.

-2. Anytime persons are less than 6 feet from each other, they should wear masks, EXCEPT during game play.
+2. Anytime persons are less than 6 feet from each other, and outdoors, it is recommended to wear a mask, EXCEPT during game play.
 (See Part C)

-3. In many cases, bleachers will be reserved for players, coaches, and score keepers, so that not all team members are confined to the dugout.
-Nearly all field’s bleachers are off limits, except for player use only.
+3. In some cases, bleachers will be reserved for players, coaches, and scorekeepers, so that not all team members are confined to the dugout.

-4. Parents/fans are asked not to sit in the bleachers but provide their own seating.
+4. If bleachers are needed for team personnel, parents/fans will be asked to vacate the needed areas.
+Plan on providing their own seating.
 If a field allows for parents/fans in the stands, social distancing is required.